 Tahiti, Bora Bora, Mo’orea, Taha’a, the list goes on for these gorgeous tropical islands.
 I love the fact that these are such far off locations and not as many people get the chance to visit.
 While Asia, Africa and central/South America are much more easily reached, I know barely anyone personally who has been to these islands.
 It seems like they’re just waiting to be explored and I would love to share them with all of you.

 There’s something about Borneo that just sounds so wild and untamed.
 Instead of the beautiful pristine islands you might find in the Pacific, I’m thinking it might be time for an adventure to the deepest jungles and wildest landscapes.
 Plus, I believe they have orangutans here too and I don’t think I could ever have enough of these beautiful creatures.
+Why not try a Borneo nature tour if you love seeing animals in their natural habitat?

 If you’re planning a tropical escape this year, or this post has just got you a bit excited about beaches and pina coladas, then check out Destination2 for some more travel inspo.